Umbraco

 Umbraco is an open-source content management system (CMS) platform for publishing content on the World Wide Web and intranets.
 It is written in C# and deployed on Microsoft based infrastructure.
 Since version 4.5, the whole system has been available under an MIT License.

 Umbraco was developed by Niels Hartvig in 2000 and released as open source software in 2004.
 In 2009, CMS Wire described it as one of the leading .NET-based open source CMS systems.
-In 2010, with 1000 downloads a day, Umbraco was in the top five most popular downloads via the Microsoft Web Platform Installer, two places below its main rival DotNetNuke, and was the 12th most downloaded application from Codeplex, six places below DotNetNuke and 13 places higher than mojoPortal.
+In 2010, with 1000 downloads a day, Umbraco was in the top five most popular downloads via the Microsoft Web Platform Installer, two places below its main rival DotNetNuke.

 Technology

-Umbraco is primarily written in C#, stores data in a relational database (commonly Microsoft SQL Server) and works on Microsoft IIS.
-Umbraco's front-end is built upon Microsoft's .NET Framework, using ASP.NET Core.
+Umbraco is primarily written in C#, stores data in a relational database (commonly Microsoft SQL Server) and runs on Microsoft Kestrel server which can run on Windows or Linux.
+Umbraco's front-end is built upon Microsoft's .NET, using ASP.NET Core.